wp-plugins/wp-retina-2x/readme.txt

 Tags: retina, images, image, admin, attachment, media, files, iphone, ipad, plugin, picture, pictures
 License: GPLv2 or later
 Requires at least: 3.5
-Tested up to: 3.9.1
+Tested up to: 4.0
 Stable tag: 2.0.4

-Make your website look beautiful and smooth on Retina (high-DPI) displays such as the MacBook Pro Retina and the iPad.
+Make your website look beautiful and smooth on etina (high-DPI) displays such as the MacBook Pro Retina and the iPad.
+I am trying to keep a tutorial about this plugin up to date and comprehensive here: http://www.totorotimes.com/wp-retina-2x-plugin/.

 == Description ==